TheGuyFromTheApprentice/ActiveGraphNetworks/doco/01_Architectural_Documentation.md

 #### **Query Flow Diagram**

-The following Mermaid diagram shows how queries interact with the AGNN database:
+The following diagram shows how queries interact with the AGNN database:

 ```mermaid
 flowchart TD